Notice

 I01

-A user wants to switch from FOSS application to a COTS application or the other way round.
+Users want to switch from a FOSS application to a COTS application or the other way round.
 This is possible since the application is interoperable with other applications within the CX network.

 F01